 The role of PR may overlap and sometimes intertwine with other company departments.
 Still, in the end, a PR firm helps enhance its strategies and align its goals accordingly to improve its client’s business or organization.

 Public relations and marketing work similarly, but their end goals are different.

 The marketing department of a company is more focused on driving sales, ensuring that the company is heading toward financial success, and promoting its products and services.
 PR focuses on managing and building the brand image and reputation.

-PR never makes a direct impact on sales.
-It is not concerned with driving sales but indirectly promotes the company through press release distribution and representing it at industry events.
+PR rarely makes a direct impact on sales.
+It is not concerned with driving sales but indirectly promotes the company through a reputation-building activities, which could vary from press release distribution to thought leadership, to industry events or word-of-mouth campaigns.
 On the other hand, marketing campaigns solely focus on driving sales and generating maximum profits from them.

 Marketing will persuade people to buy a product, but a PR agency will convince them to trust and invest in the brand.
 Marketing and PR sometimes go hand in hand as PR will attract people and help them connect with a brand, and then marketing will convert these people into customers and drive sales.

 Paid media is an essential tool that can assist businesses in generating more visibility and engagement for their brand through paid placements like PPC ads, social media posts, pop-ups, etc. The marketing department can interact with customers to understand a company’s sales trends, what products are in demand, and how to generate more revenue and profits.
 PR will interact with customers to know if they are happy with the products and services of a brand and ensure that any dissatisfaction is promptly addressed and managed.